AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 Assignments to objects of derived types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before we discuss extension aggregates in more details, though, let's start
+Before we discuss extension aggregates in more detail, though, let's start
 with a simple use-case.
 Let's say we have:

 - an object :ada:`A` of tagged type :ada:`T1`, and